luyufan498/Adaptive-Computing-Challenge-2021/README.md

-### management branch:
+### Management branch:

 The management branch is responsible for checking the scenario of input videos.
 As shown in the figures, the management branch runs as an assistant branch with the main AI inference branch.
-This branch takes a copied video stream from main AI inference branch as input, so that it can monitor the video stream simultaneously.
+This branch takes a copied video stream from main AI inference branch as an input, so that it can monitor the video stream simultaneously.

 ***Note***: considering performance costs, the AI inference in management branch runs on seconds basis.
 The inference interval can be adjusted by pre-designed interfaces in real time.